 EMERGING ENGLISH (Years 3 - 6) Listening Speaking Reading/viewing Writing Student progress can be monitored during the school year using the EAL/D learning progression.
 It is important to note that: placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes.
 Learners at the beginning of this phase distinguish spoken English from other languages and dialects (ie on hearing English, they attempt to respond in English), they pay attention to the speaker and acknowledge being spoken to.
 In this phase, they begin to take a more active role in communication, such as seeking clarification when meaning is unclear.
 Learners at the beginning of this phase communicate verbally and nonverbally with some success in familiar situations.
 In this phase, they communicate with less reliance on formulaic expressions in routine social and classroom situations, attempting to modify their English in response to a range of familiar classroom and social purposes.
 Learners at the beginning of this phase decode texts with varying success and begin to recognise some common subject-specific words.
 As they reach the end of this phase, they are beginning to read independently and understand that texts may have different communicative purposes, and that these purposes may be the same or different from texts they have experienced in their first language.
 Learners at the beginning of this phase understand some basic purposes for writing, initiate writing for their own purposes and communicate their ideas and experience simply through writing, drawing or copying.
 In this phase, they experiment with common classroom text types with varying grammatical accuracy.
 First language influence is still evident in text organisation and language features.
-Students: follow simple instructions or directions where the context is obvious and recognise familiar words in spoken texts demonstrate understanding of short spoken texts, especially those containing known words and phrases, and respond appropriately to familiar formulaic utterances (eg Time to pack up now) Students: use formulas, well-rehearsed and common sentence patterns, and short, simple telegraphic utterances to make basic requests, express basic needs and to contribute some relatively complex ideas, usually about concrete subject matter use speaking behaviours from first language to communicate and predict meaning of some unfamiliar Students: attend to texts read aloud, following the print and understanding some of the main ideas bring their previous cultural and linguistic experiences to the task of reading in order to make sense of print differentiate between first language print and English print, and follow English print conventions of reading Students: write simple sequenced texts (with explicit instruction) about topics of personal interest and for a number of school purposes, including recounting an event, writing a simple description or a set of instructions engage in joint shared writing, both as observers and participants, offering some ideas and options follow text models for text structure
+Students: follow simple instructions or directions where the context is obvious and recognise familiar words in spoken texts demonstrate understanding of short spoken texts, especially those containing known words and phrases, and respond appropriately to familiar formulaic utterances (eg Time to pack up now) engage in face-to-face interactions, responding to key words and phrases Students: use formulas, well-rehearsed and common sentence patterns, and short, simple telegraphic utterances to make basic requests, express basic needs and to contribute some relatively complex ideas, usually about concrete subject matter use speaking behaviours from first language to communicate and predict meaning of some unfamiliar spoken texts by using their first language culture and personal experiences Students: attend to texts read aloud, following the print and understanding some of the main ideas bring their previous cultural and linguistic experiences to the task of reading in order to make sense of print differentiate between first language print and English print, and follow English print conventions of reading left to right and top to bottom read familiar print around the classroom such as posters and signs, and accurately read back their own writing Students: write simple sequenced texts (with explicit instruction) about topics of personal interest and for a number of school purposes, including recounting an event, writing a simple description or a set of instructions engage in joint shared writing, both as observers and participants, offering some ideas and options follow text models for text structure and some language patterns (eg a long time ago)